 - Continue to strengthen their bond with each parent individually without feeling guilt.

-- Help them process new transitions, such as if their parents begin dating or remarry
+- Help them process new transitions, such as if their parents begin dating or remarrying

 - Catch any signs of mental health issues early on before they cause unneeded distress in your child

 A whole family is affected by divorce, but no one more than your child.
 Child divorce counseling can help your child adjust to their parents’ “new normal” of being separated.
-A family counselor can help you plan how to break the news of the divorce and navigate the emotional stressors of finalizing the divorce.
+A family counselor can help you plan how to break the divorce news and navigate the emotional stressors of finalizing the divorce.
 In addition, your child’s counselor can be a continued source of support as they work through new challenges and transitions in their life.
-Through the help of a counselor, you can make sure your child has a stable, safe, and loving environment in which to thrive.
+Through a counselor’s help, you can ensure your child has a stable, safe, and loving environment in which to thrive.